Best AI Notes Summarizers for Study and Cited Review

 - Best for meetings and calls: Summary AI.
 Turn a recording into a transcript, structured notes, decisions, and action items.

-- Best for documents with page references: Sharly.
-Summarize PDFs, articles, and audio with citations and cross-document analysis.
+- Best for page references: Sharly.
+It works with PDFs, web articles, and audio, and can cite page numbers.

 - Best for a fast, disposable text summary: QuillBot or Summarizer.org.
 Paste text and get a paragraph or bullet summary in one click.